Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Proof of Theorem

 \begin{lem} There exists a smaller nice tubular neighbourhood $\cV\dans\cU$ satisfying the same properties as $\cU$ (the fiber containing $z$ is still denoted by $\Sigma$), as well as the following properties.

 \begin{enumerate} \item $\Col_{\cV}(X,Y)\cap\Sigma=W^c_{loc}(z)\cap\cV$. \item All points of $W^c_{loc}(z)\cap\cV$ are fixed points of the Poincar\'e map $P$. \end{enumerate} \end{lem}

 \begin{proof} We start the proof by making an elementary observation.
-The center manifold $W^c_{loc}(z)$ is an embedded disc transverse to $I_0$.
-As a consequence, we can shrink $\cU$ so that it keeps the properties of Lemma \ref{orbitesconfinees} (note that $\cU\cap K=\gamma$) and $W^c_{loc}(z)$ is a disc embedded in $\cU$ that crosses \emph{transversally} all level sets $I_c$ contained in $\cU$.
-In particular $W^c_{loc}(z)$ is a section of the trivial foliation defined by intervals $I_c$, and intersects every such interval at exactly one point.
+The center manifold $W^c_{loc}(z)$ is an embedded {interval} transverse to $I_0$.
+As a consequence, we can shrink $\cU$ so that it keeps the properties of Lemma \ref{orbitesconfinees} (note that $\cU\cap K=\gamma$) and $W^c_{loc}(z)$ is { an interval} embedded in $\cU$ that crosses \emph{transversally} all level sets $I_c$ contained in $\cU$.
+In particular $W^c_{loc}(z)$ is a {transverse} section of the trivial foliation defined by intervals $I_c$, and intersects every such interval at exactly one point.
 Since $W^c_{loc}(z)$ contains every fixed point of $P$ this implies that for $|c|$ small enough, $I_c$ contains at most one fixed point of $P$.

 Consider an interval $I_c$ intersecting $\cV$.
 Since $\cV$ enjoys the properties of Lemma \ref{orbitesconfinees} there exists $x\in\cV\cap K_c$.
 Using the second property of Lemma \ref{orbitesconfinees} we see that $P^n(x)$ is well defined for every $n\in\Z$ and belongs to $I_c$.
 Hence by compactness, the points $q_c=\lim_{n\to-\infty}P^n(x)$ and $p_c=\lim_{n\to\infty}P^n(x)$ exist, belong to $I_c$ and are fixed points of $P$.